monsoonmaelstrom/book2/book2.md

 The crowd looks torn.
 He made some valid points, but *everyone* knows what my mother said about Dairuvar is also accurate.
 And she brought props.
 Everyone loves a good show and tell.

-“We will reconvene tomorrow, after we have all had a chance to discuss these assertions among ourselves,” Commander Selby announces to the room.
+“We will reconvene tomorrow, after we have all had a chance to discuss these allegations among ourselves,” Commander Selby announces to the room.

 Conversations immediately breakout everywhere, and it’s seconds before the room is practically an indecipherable roar.

-I stay against the wall, where I’ve been the entire time, unmoving, as people begin to filter out of the room.
+I stay pressed against the wall, where I’ve been the entire time, motionless, as people begin to filter out of the room.
 Liam scowls at anyone who looks like they’re going to try to approach me, which I appreciate.
 The last thing I want is to talk to any of these vultures that are about to start circling.

 ### 28 - Help, I’m Alive